 The University asserts an ownership interest in all intellectual property developed using University resources, including the intellectual property resulting from service center operations.
 (See Definitions for a definition of intellectual property.)

 The University does not assert an ownership interest in data developed by performance of “service only” tasks in a service center.
 (See Definitions for a definition of “service only.”)
 The University retains the right to use “service only” data for its own internal noncommercial research and education if able to do so without disclosing the customer’s confidential information.

 A service center may accept only “service only” tasks and may not agree to perform tasks which could reasonably be expected to create intellectual property.
 In the event a service center task results in the unanticipated creation of intellectual property, WSU notifies the service center customer of such intellectual property within thirty days of the Office of Commercialization’s receipt of invention disclosure forms from University inventors.
 (See Executive Policy 38 regarding invention disclosure.)

 “Intellectual property” is defined as the inherent value produced by human creativity and invention, which is protected by law from unauthorized exploitation by others.
 Intellectual property includes patents, copyrights, trademarks, know-how, trade secrets, and other proprietary information.

 “Service only” is defined as performance of standardized manufacture, formulation, processes, or established testing procedures to obtain data which is not a discovery, invention, or improvement.

 Service center administrators are responsible for the operations of the service center.
 Administrators include the responsible dean or director, chair, and service center manager.
 The responsibilities include the following:

 - Read and comply with this section (BPPM 30.15).

-- Assemble and verify the accuracy of information required to establish the service center and to establish the rates charged clients.
+- Assemble and verify the accuracy of information required to:

 - Calculate and review service center rates at least annually.